-The Via Francigena in England begins at Canterbury Cathedral and ends about 30 km away in Dover.
-This short distance is steeped in so much history from the days of the Romans and beyond, to present day reminders of war time heroes.
+The Via Francigena in England begins at Canterbury Cathedral and ends 37 km away in Dover.
+This short distance is steeped in so much history from prehistory to present day reminders of war time heroes.
 The landscape and tiny villages are so romantically English!
 And the Kent food delicious, especially Kent tea.
-It is a place of Castles and Cathedrals and the world famous UNESCO St Augustine’s Abbey.
+It is a place of Castles and Cathedrals and the world famous ruins of UNESCO St Augustine’s Abbey.

 Walking the Via Francigena in England is a great way to spend a long weekend!
 Or you can begin on this high note, cross the English Channel to Calais and walk to Rome!

 Day 1: Canterbury Friday 29th May

 Our Via Francigena in England tour begins in Canterbury.
 We meet in the afternoon at our historic guesthouse.
 And after settling into our rooms, we take a stroll through Canterbury walking beside the River Stour and stopping at an English pub.
 In the evening we enjoy a Canterbury Ghost Tour immersing ourselves in the mysterious history of the city.
 Then we dine in one of Canterbury’s pilgrim pubs.

 Day 2: Visit the sites in Canterbury Saturday Saturday 30th May